gpsuser/ucml3cyber/Lecture 27 and 28  - Cyber Security Protection Plans.md

 # Lecture 27 and 28: Cyber Security Protection Plans

----
-Note to lecturer: This content can be split into two separate lectures if needed (lecture 27 and 28).
+**Note to lecturer**: This content can be split into two separate lectures if needed (lecture 27 and 28).
----

 ## Introduction